 Hypnosis Hypnotherapy Whitby Scarborough Filey Bridlington Pickering Malton Market Weighton Driffield York Guisborough Redcar Saltburn Middlesbrough Thirsk North Yorkshire UK

-It is a flexible therapy if the problem you have is anxiety-related, a phobia, stress or depression.
-It is also highly effective for building self-confidence, addressing nervous issues, stopping bad habits such as smoking and over-eating, boosting your self-esteem and many other conditions which have been stopping you from being happy and healthy.
+Hypnotherapy is an effective therapy if the difficulties you have are anxiety-related, a phobia, stress or depression.
+It is also effective for building self-confidence, addressing nervous issues, stopping bad habits such as smoking and over-eating, boosting your self-esteem and other conditions stopping you from enjoying life.

 Can everyone be hypnotized?

-Imagine the mind as a road map.
-The lines of least resistance (our habits) represent the most travelled roads.
-But to change we need to explore the road network beyond these and so build new patterns and habits.
-Preferably good habits!.
+Just imagine the mind as a 'road map'.
+The lines of least resistance (habits) represent the most travelled and familiar roads.
+To change we need to extent the 'travel experience' beyond these and build new patterns and habits.
+Beneficial patterns and habits.

-Being a natural thought process, hypnotherapy is 'side-effect free' unlike many medications.
-It can help to resolve a wide range of everyday issues, including:
+Being a natural process, hypnotherapy is 'side-effect free', unlike many prescribed medications.
+It can help to resolve a wide range of issues, including:

 • Anxiety attacks